 - not to eat liver or liver products, such as paté, as they may contain high levels of vitamin A

-Healthy Start has information on vouchers for healthy food for children and pregnant women.
+The Healthy Start website has information on how to claim free vitamin supplements for young children and pregnant women.

 UK government advice on vitamin A is based on recommendations from the Scientific Advisory Committee on Nutrition (SACN).